Thanks to the general contracts concluded by ADAGP, the TV and VOD rights are paid to you upon simple reporting on your part.

 Report broadcasts

-Reporting the broadcasts of your works is essential to ensure that you receive your share of the annual royalty payouts.
+Reporting the broadcasts of your works is essential to ensure that you receive your share of the annual royalty payments.

-You have noted an unlicensed broadcast of your works
+You have noted an unlicenced broadcast of your works

 On television, on TV channel websites and VOD platforms